Danc2050/Patient-Provider-Health-System--ChocoOcho/README.md

 - We implemented our program in Java using Intellij IDE CE (Version 2018.1.2).
 - We utilized Junit 5 for our unit tests.
 You may be prompted to import Junit 5 into your system if you see that the test classes are highlighted in red indicating an error.
 - Our program works best on Macs I believe.
-One member who was not a Mac user couldn't get the .txt files from our write to file functions to show up.
+One member who was a Windows user couldn't get the .txt files from our write to file functions to show up.
 All Mac users had no issues.
-However, another member tested it on another non-Mac system and it was working fine.
-It might just be issues with the particular computer and not with Windows as a whole.
+However, another member tested it on a separate Windows system and it was working fine.
+It might just be issues with the particular computer and not with the Windows operatoring system.

 THE STEPS YOU NEED TO RUN THE PROGRAM LOCALLY:
 - Keep the project folder name "May 30 - CS300Project2" as is when downloading, as our read from file functions